tdwg/website/content/pages/community/ac/index.md

 vocabulary creation, people who are well versed in best practices for metadata documentation, people with technical data management skills, and people who are experts on various types of media.
 If you are interested in participating in the group, please contact the convener or a core member.

+The day-to-day operations of the Maintenance Group are managed in the group's [GitHub repository](https://github.com/tdwg/ac).
+You can find there contact information for all of the core members, [records of meetings](https://github.com/tdwg/ac/tree/master/historical), and a tracker for [issues](https://github.com/tdwg/ac/issues) currently under consideration by the group.
+The issue tracker also contains information about upcoming scheduled meetings.

 ## 5. History/context